 – – –

-When I admit to others that I’m saving my first time for marriage (as of this printing), I can see the distance widen between us.
+When I admit to others that I’m saving my first time for marriage (as of this moment), I can see the distance widen between us.
 From that moment forward, they’re either looking down on me as a pitiful case of sexual repression, or looking up to me like Dante’s Beatrice.
 I’m not interested in either position; both make me feel helplessly alone.

 This is why I find virginity auctioneers to be only as culpable as the well-meaning church folks who hustle horny teenagers toward the altar.
 Virgins are not martyrs; they’re just another group of people who, by choice, aren’t having sex right now.
 They deserve less pity than people whose spouses are chronically ill, or deployed overseas, or exhausted from working two jobs in order to provide for their families.